jabbar-app/cautious-spoon/docs/01-PLATFORM_OVERVIEW.md

 - Browse Programs: list/filter `academy.programs`; visibility and soft-delete respected.
 - Prerequisite: candidates must attend an eligible webinar before enrolling in a program.
 - Enroll: upon prerequisite met, create join row in `academy.candidate_programs` linking `core.candidates` to a program; otherwise return a clear error with next steps.
-- Attend Webinar: register in `academy.candidate_webinars`; webinar can be bound to a program or standalone; attendance status must be recorded.
+- Attend Webinar: register in `academy.candidate_webinars`; attendance is recorded via `status` and `attended_at`; webinars are not directly linked to programs — any association happens via screenings/assignment or interview flows.
 - Admin actions: create/update programs/webinars with permissions like `academy.program.create`, `academy.webinar.update`.

 Talent (later)